raghavmallampalli/Ubuntu_setup_scripts/README.md

 For a list of useful commands and tips, check out [help](Help.md)

-## basic
+## commandline
 Basic setup of Ubuntu.
 It installs some essential packages and their dependencies.
-Additionally it also installs a IDE of your choice (Sublime/Atom/VS Code).
+It also installs some command line utilites.
 Finally it installs miniconda3 (by choice) with python3.

-IMPORTANT: Bash shell is replaced by a zsh+zim configuration.
+IMPORTANT: Bash shell is replaced by a zsh+Oh-My-Zsh configuration.

-## gui_aesthetics
+## gui
 GUI programs I use frequently use.
 A number of repositories are added.
+Installs a IDE of your choice (Sublime/Atom/VS Code).
 ### Setting up SimpleScreenRecorder:
 * Add to startup applications:  simplescreenrecorder --start-hidden
 * Configure SSR as below

  ![Page 1 of setup](config_files/ssr_1.png?raw=true "Screenshot 1")
  ![Page 2 of setup](config_files/ssr_2.png?raw=true "Screenshot 2")

-## command_line_utilities
-Installs CLI programs and scripts that I find useful.
-Clean the ~.bash_aliases file of unused aliases if you do not run this script.

 ## sci_comp_ds.sh
 Installs scientific computing and basic data science libraries.
 Do not install large ML libraries in the base environment.
 Make a conda new environment for them, and once installation is complete, use a requirements.txt file to improve portability.